alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 ## Why It Matters

-The usual story gives Clementi priority over Mozart in one famous case.
-Clementi plays the sonata before Mozart in 1781; Mozart later borrows the opening motif for _The Magic Flute_.
+The usual story has it that Clementi plays the sonata before Mozart in 1781; Mozart later borrows the opening motif for _The Magic Flute_.

-The possible complication is more interesting.
+A possible revision to this narrative is interesting.
 Clementi's sonata may itself contain traces of Mozart's sonata.
-If so, the Magic Flute borrowing would not be a simple one-way act of musical memory, but part of a more tangled exchange: Mozart remembering Clementi, Clementi perhaps already remembering Mozart.
+If so, the Magic Flute borrowing would not be a simple case of Mozart remembering Clementi.
+It could be Mozart returning a compliment, answering a piece that had already answered him, or perhaps feeling entitled to borrow from a sonata that had borrowed from him first.

 It also changes the meaning of Clementi's choice of piece.
 If Clementi knew Mozart's sonata, then playing this particular B-flat sonata to Mozart could have been intended as a kind of flattery: a subtle way of saying, I know your work, I admire it, and I can answer it in my own language.

-That would also make Mozart's contemptuous comments about Clementi more revealing.
-Mozart may have dismissed Clementi as a mere technician, but Clementi's sonata may have been operating in a subtler and more competitive register than Mozart cared to admit.
+That would also make Mozart's contemptuous comments about Clementi more interesting.
+If Clementi's sonata really was answering Mozart's, then Mozart's reaction becomes harder to understand.
+Why did he react so sharply?

 ## Conclusion